k82cn/k82cn.github.io/_posts/2016-03-22-oversubscription_for_reservation.md

 ### Option 2: Manage revocable resources together with regular resources in role/framework sorter (the revocable resources means the same value as regular resources)

-Refer to the allocator part in https://docs.google.com/document/d/1RGrkDNnfyjpOQVxk_kUFJCalNMqnFlzaMRww7j7HSKU/edit
+Refer to the allocator part in [Optimistic Offer Phase 1](https://docs.google.com/document/d/1RGrkDNnfyjpOQVxk_kUFJCalNMqnFlzaMRww7j7HSKU/edit)

 Prefer to #1; allocator handles revocable resources separately, "Revocable by default" JIRA will only update the logic/code on revocable resources stage.
 But if introduced stage 3 for revocable resources, the performance of allocator maybe impacted.
 It need a benchmark for this option.